canada-ca/canada-ca.github.io/_posts/2020-02-05-method-to-measure.md

 ## Background

-The official name of the new indicator is “Communications Services - Outcome 2 (CS-O2).”
-It is part of the internal services indicators under the [Policy on Results](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=31300).

-Reporting on this indicator pushes Government of Canada institutions to make service delivery a priority.
-It helps them plan their digital work around improving success for top tasks online.
-This aligns with the [Government of Canada’s Digital Standard](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) on empowering staff to deliver better services.
+Improving online top tasks aligns with the [Government of Canada’s Digital Standard](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) on empowering staff to deliver better services.

 <blockquote><p style="color: #1E5D71 !important;">“Change the key metrics and you will change the organization.
 Change the organization and you will deliver vastly better digital services.”</p>
 </blockquote>